FlorianaGargiulo/Scientia-data-server/README.md

 ## Import data

 To import data including large amount of data, the system needs a _data set folder_ to be uploaded in the `data` folder.
-A _data set folder_ is a set of files which contains data from a common source and the necessary script to import it.
+A _data set folder_ is a set of files which contains data from a common source and some settings about the source data format.

 one data set folder by corpus contains:

-- data files (any format)
+- data files respecting the Scientia data structure specification
-- one import python script which uses standard python lib to import the data set
-- an optional elasticSearch mapping file for the corpus index
+- optional elasticSearch settings:

-A standard python library has been developed to standardize and ease the import data script.
+  - mapping
+  - analyzers

-## data model
+## Data model

-### generic data model
+Scientia needs the incoming data to respect a data model which is partly generic, partly corpus-specific.

+### Generic part

+This set of fields are the common trunk of information shared by all the corpus.

 - corpus
 - id_in_corpus